geoserver/geoserver/doc/en/user/source/styling/sld-tipstricks/transformation-func.rst

 The transformation is defined by a set of *(input, output)* control points chosen along a desired mapping curve.
-Input values are interpolated along the curve to compute output values.
+Piecewise interpolation along the curve is used to compute an output value for any input value.

 The function is able to compute either numeric or color values as output.
 This is known as the **interpolation method**,